You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 Parkinson's disease Talks

-Diagnosis is mainly based on signs and symptoms, usually motor-related, found via neurological examination, though medical imaging like neuromelanin MRI can support the diagnosis.
-Usual onset is in people over 60 years of age, of whom about one percent are affected.
+Diagnosis is primarily based on signs and symptoms, typically motor-related, identified through neurological examination.
+Medical imaging techniques such as positron emission tomography can support the diagnosis.
+PD typically manifests in individuals over 60, with about one percent affected.
 In those younger than 50, it is termed "early-onset PD".

-No cure is known; treatment aims to mitigate symptoms.
-Initial treatment typically includes L-DOPA, MAO-B inhibitors, or dopamine agonists.
-As the disease progresses, these medications become less effective and produce a side effect marked by involuntary muscle movements.
-Diet and certain forms of rehabilitation have shown some effectiveness at improving symptoms.
-Deep brain stimulation has been used to reduce severe motor symptoms when drugs are ineffective.
-There is little evidence for treatment of the non-movement-related symptoms, such as sleep disturbances and mood instability.
-The average life expectancy is near-normal.
+No cure for PD is known, and treatment focuses on alleviating symptoms.
+Initial treatment typically includes levodopa, MAO-B inhibitors, or dopamine agonists.
+As the disease progresses, these medications become less effective and may cause involuntary muscle movements.
+Diet and rehabilitation therapies can help improve symptoms.
+Deep brain stimulation is used to manage severe motor symptoms when drugs are ineffective.
+Little evidence exists for treatments addressing non-motor symptoms, such as sleep disturbances and mood instability.
+Life expectancy for those with PD is near-normal, but is decreased for early-onset.

 From Parkinson's disease on Wikipedia